ayalavarti/FilterNet/README.md

 Run
 ```
-source init <-i>
+./init <--i> <--gcp>
 ```
-with an optional `-i` argument to install the dependencies for the Python virtual environment.
+with an optional `-i` argument to install the dependencies for the Python virtual environment and an option `--gcp` flag to download the dataset from the GCP Storage bucket.

+Run `pytest` from the root directory to run all unit tests.